CSC207-UofT/course-project-javacado-s/phase2/Design Document.md

 **2. Write a paragraph about who you would market your program towards, if you were to sell or license your program to customers.
 This could be a specific category such as "students" or more vague, such as "people who like games".
 Try to give a bit more detail along with the category.**

-- Catering companies
-- Could easily be modified for restaurants to use to take orders/reservations from customers
+The program would be marketed towards catering companies, as it would allow those companies to easily keep track of their orders, customers, and employees.
+This program could be used by different types of catering services, including wedding catering, corporate catering, social event catering.
+Moreover, this program could be easily modified for restaurants or restaurant chains to use to take orders or reservations from customers.

 **3. Write a paragraph about whether or not your program is less likely to be used by certain demographics.
 For example, a program that converts txt files to files that can be printed by a braille printer are less likely to be used by people who do not read braille.**
-- less likely to be used by individuals, or small companies as the purpose is to help a catering company keep track of their orders and customers
+This program is less likely to be used by individuals or small companies, as they would have less need for a program that keeps track of many employees.

 ---
 ## Progress Report